Twitch0125/Twitch0125.github.io/content/blog/typescript.md

 My issue is with the tooling.

 TSC takes up so much memory and can get really slow.
-I feel like I have to constantly reload the typescript lsp because typings don't update.
-Importing ESM modules in typescript doesn't require an extension which is non-standard.
+I feel like I have to constantly reload the typescript lsp because typings don't update or the LSP crashed.

+Importing ESM
+modules in typescript doesn't require an extension which is non-standard.

 For example: